Scientific writing - our tips and tricks

 The Introduction of a scientific text should explain the context, the research question and the importance of answering it objectively and without prejudging the results.
 It is best to start by explaining the basics of the topic.
 From there, you can move on to the specific area and point out any gaps in knowledge.
 From this, it is then easy to formulate the research question, the objective and, if applicable, the hoped-for added value of the study.
 In this section, it is important to substantiate all assertions made and facts cited with sources.

 With the help of the paragraph "Methods and materials" should enable readers to assess the quality and significance of the results.
-It should also make the work repeatable, so it is important to carefully list all the steps of the investigation or experiment.
+In addition, the work should be made repeatable, so it is important to carefully list all the steps of the investigation or experiment.

 The Results should be presented below using illustrations and descriptive, informative texts.
 It is best to create the illustrations first, put them in a coherent order and then create descriptions.
 Make sure that the results can be clearly deduced from the methods and materials mentioned and use a similar sequence or headings, for example.
 Important: No research results should be interpreted here.

-The Discussion section of the thesis is intended to do just that and, in addition to a brief recapitulation of the context, the research question, the purpose and the approach of the thesis, also contains the most important results and categorises them in descending order of importance according to the following aspects: Do the results support the initial hypothesis or what do they say in relation to it?
+The Discussion section of the paper is intended to do just that and, in addition to a brief recapitulation of the context, the research question, the purpose and the approach of the paper, also contains the most important results and categorises them in descending order of importance according to the following aspects: Do the results support the initial hypothesis or what do they say in relation to it?
 Do the results agree with those of other researchers?
 How can possible deviations be explained?
 Further interpretations and assumptions will also be discussed here with the help of references.
-In addition, the limitations and shortcomings of the study itself (generalisability, data quality, potential sources of error...) will be pointed out and the results will be classified in terms of their usefulness for practice and future research.
+In addition, the limitations and shortcomings of the study itself (generalisability, data quality, potential sources of error, etc.) will be highlighted and the results will be classified in terms of their usefulness for practice and future research.

 By the end of this short lesson on the structure of the academic paper, you may already have an idea of what the 5-paragraph method exercise could do for you: many of the questions that are to be answered in the individual sections of the paper are summarised and sometimes even prescribed with the help of the writing exercise and can thus provide excellent support for the later writing process!